rbarile17/kelpie/data/README.md

 ```
 obtaining the files `data/DB100K/mapped/train.txt`, `data/DB100K/mapped/valid.txt`, `data/DB100K/test.txt` which contains RDF triples on entities with the ID in DBpedia.

-NExt we integrated the triples with the semantic information.
+Next we integrated the triples with the semantic information.
 We executed the command:
 ```python
 python -m src.semantic.retrieve_classes
 ```